 Tidal Locking is the locking of one of two orbiting bodies so the same side always faces the other body.
-The body's rotation period matches its orbital period.
+The body's rotation period matches its orbital period, which is termed Synchronous Rotation.
 It is caused by the effects of the Tidal Force due to a body's orbiting peer on its rotation, which tend to speed or slow the rotation toward the tidally locked state.

 Either the larger or smaller body can be so-locked but it is typical for the smaller body to be locked.

 Venus is not tidally locked to the Sun: it has a solar day of 116.75 Earth days whereas tidal locking would result in endless days.